Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 2. Set up a run directory
 -------------------------

 We recommend keeping your G280 data reduction projects separate for ease of navigation.
-For this quick start, let's create a directory for the observations of HAT-P-41B from visit 01 of HST-GO 15288 (PI: David Sing):
+For this quick start, let's create a directory for the HUSTLE program observations of WASP-127b from visit 12 of HST-GO 17183 (PI: Hannah Wakeford):

 .. code-block:: bash